How to build resilience to uncertainty with more robust and agile Succession Planning

 The presence of COVID-19 is continuing to challenge us all.
 Whilst we have been deepening our thoughts regarding Succession Planning over the year, the ability of industry and government to manage organisations and people has never come under such immediate and polarising pressure.
 There seems to be no end in sight for these levels of uncertainty and unpredictability.

 Traditional approaches to Succession Planning have been HR led.
 HR would carry out an analysis of critical posts, identify who currently occupies those posts and then form a view on who else would be able to carry out those roles if they became vacant.
 All straightforward stuff.
-However, it often led to spreadsheets or powerpoint decks full of duplicated names, questionable decisions and, because the data rarely got sanity-checked or cleansed, the inclusion of employees who had long left.
+However, it often led to spreadsheets or Powerpoint decks full of duplicated names, questionable decisions and, because the data rarely got sanity-checked or cleansed, the inclusion of employees who had long left.
 HR would then spend not an inconsiderable time creating nine-box grids of those people in an attempt to make sense of this often erroneous information.

 It’s easy to see why Succession Planning can cause eyes to roll – with the example above what’s the outcome in business terms?
 Arguably little more than an intellectual convenience of having recognisable names in boxes and a sense that this effort is over for another year.